dacerron/GeometryRancher/README.md

 ## Concept

-This game incorporates aspects of genealogy into an interactive shape sandbox where shapes have different weighte rarities.
-It is a fun way to learn about breeding in a tongue-in-cheek fashion.
+This game is based on biology's [https://en.wikipedia.org/wiki/Punnett_square](Punnet square) into an interactive shape sandbox where polyhedrons have different weighted rarities.
+It is an educational, tongue-in-cheek play on popular farming simulation and gacha games encouraging users to find rare combinations of geometric features.

-The goal of the game is to have a Legendary version of each of the shapes, relying on combining the right shapes together and hitting the mutation chance.
+As a Geometry Rancher, your goal is to breed a Legendary version of each of the polyhedron, relying on combining the right shapes together and hitting the mutation chance.

 ## Features